 - Email Migration: Easily save emails to a flash drive or cloud accounts.

 - Remote Upload: Directly download URLs, torrent files or magnet links to clouds.

 Then, how to move files from My Drive to Shared With Me by Cloud Transfer?
 3 steps only.

 Step 1: Go to the MultCloud homepage and fill in the relevant information to register an account.
-You can also choose to click "Try without signing up" to register a temporary account to try out the function in advance.
+You can also choose to click "Guest Access" on the home page to register a temporary account to try out the function in advance.

 Step 2: In the MultCloud program interface, select "Add Cloud", then select My Drive (that is Google Drive) and "Shared with me" to add, and follow the prompts to grant MultCloud access to the account.

 Step 3: Go to the "Cloud Transfer" interface, and then select the file to be moved in Google Drive as the source, select the shared folder in the "Shared with me" as the destination, and finally click "Transfer Now".